Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 for a *"tour"* that will redirect the user to an external ticket site https://www.ticketmaster.com/the-monkees-tickets/artist/735678 *credit for the ticket image go to "Grilled Cheese" here https://www.flickr.com/photos/grilledcheese/5986736168*

-## Features to be implemented##
-Please find below a short list of items yet to be implemented to the site.

 ### Discography
-This page will contain media that allows the user to browse through a video, and quite a few songs with information about that song and the time period available next to the image placeholder.
+This page contains media that allows the user to browse through a video, and quite a few songs with information about that song and the time period available next to the image placeholder.
+This page is intended for users to reminisce about The Monkees

+## Features to be Implemented (Further from the project)
+I have a few ideas of what to add to this project after I have submitted it, such as:
+1. a Calendar for the Events page, 2.
+A more robust carousel on the front page, 3. a better contact form, .4 A more robust Discog library
+2.